Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/Config_USB_SerialMonitor_screen.png "Arduino IDE Serial Monitor Screen")

+You may need to set the serial monitor to 115,200 baud to match what our **setup()** routine is going to do.

 Now our one-time **setup()** code is starting to be a little more complex.
 I am sure you can figure out what the new code does even if some techniques are unfamiliar to you.
 ```C
 #define DPIN_LED_OUT 3 // this pin drives the external LED